Chengqunniu/T1A3/README.md

 * Handling Error, if users enter an invalid input, they will have another chance
 * Display all customers within that group

+### Welcome Page of the APP

+***Due Date: 21 Sep***

+***Last Priority***

+Checklist-items:

+* Display restaurant name
+* User enters any letter to continue
+* ASCII text to display store name
+* User input password to log in
+* Be able to handle invalid input and allow the user to enter password until correct password received

+### Display customer order hisotry

+***Due Date: 22 Sep***

+***Last Priority***

+Checklist-items:

+* Use list and dict to collect customer order history
+* Create json file to store and update data
+* Display a message asking which customer they want to check
+* Display a message to tell customer if the name entered is not an existing customer
+* Read data from json file if it is an existing customer
+* Display data as table
+* If customer has no order history, display a message on the terminal

+### Display all products

+***Due Date: 22 Sep***

+***Last Priority***

+Checklist-items:

+* Read items from json file
+* Store name and price as dictionary
+* Use rich library to generate table
+* Use loop to add item to the table
+* Add the sold out status.
+If item has been sold out, display ❌, else display ✅
+* Display the Table

+### Add & Update menu

+***Due Date: 22 Sep***

+***Last Priority***

+Checklist-items:

+* Read menu from json file
+* Display a message asking user to enter new price or menu item
+* Let the user know if the user enters invalid price.
+Ignore invalid price and only store valid price
+* Split and strip the input to form the key: value pairs
+* Store input as dictionary
+* Update menu
+* Store into the json file
+* Update item that is out of stock
+* Let the user know if the sticker name entered is invalid if it is not in the menu

 ## Imported Libraries

 ---